^

 • Remove the protective film from the other side.

-Be sure to consult a doctor if:
+Be sure to consult your doctor if:

-Use of the plaster from burns during pregnancy
+Use of a burn patch during pregnancy

 Contraindications